 If it doesn’t exist, it reads the wlan0 file.

-If you have any other case where you need to get it, feel free to leave a comment below, so I can try to help you.
+If you have any other case where you need to get it, feel free to leave a comment in the community, so I can try to help you.

 As usual, thanks for sharing this post on your favorite social network if you find it useful :).